mshubham1/Income-census-prediction/readme.md

 # Income Price Prediction

-To build a classification methodology to determine whether a person makes over 50K per year.
+To build a classification methodology to determineto whether a person’s income is above 50k or below 50k using various features like age, education, and occupation.
 ## Table Content ✏️
 * Demo
 * Overview